Some discussions on the Goldbach conjecture: Some sufficient conditions for the Goldbach conjecture

 Huang and Li \cite{HL2021} studied the triple sum in~\eqref{Paneq} and obtained the following theorem in 2021, which gives a sufficient condition for the Goldbach conjecture for sufficiently large even integers. \begin{theorem}[Huang-L., 2021] If the following inequality holds:

-then the Goldbach conjecture holds for all sufficiently large even integers. \end{theorem} From the theorem we see it is important to study the behavior of the arithmetic function $\Lambda(n) \mu(N - n)$.
-We also remark that an analogous result for the twin prime conjecture has been obtained by Ram Murty and Vatwani \cite{RV2017} in 2017.
+then the Goldbach conjecture holds for all sufficiently large even integers. \end{theorem} We remark that an analogous result for the twin prime conjecture has been obtained by Ram Murty and Vatwani \cite{RV2017} in 2017.
+From these results we see it is important to study the behavior of the arithmetic functions $\Lambda(N - n) \mu(n)$ and $\Lambda(n - 2) \mu(n)$.
+Litchtman \cite{Lichtman2022} studied latter function on average in short intervals in 2022.